ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 #### Why do we even use serverless?
 In the beginning we configured everything by hand, in the console, which took a lot of time since we need to figure our a lot of new things.
 Additionally, to touch on all important parts of this project we had to use the best practices and fairly new technologies, which needed a lot of manual configuration.
 Bas then later introduced me to the concept of [IaC or Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) and [the Serverless framework](https://www.serverless.com/), which made us able to configure the whole backend through a serverless.yml file.

 #### Serverless.yml
 The heart of our configuration.

 Inside this file, which could also be a JSON or a Typescript file, we define everything we need for our backend to work.

 ##### Functions
-A Function is an AWS Lambda function.
-It's an independent unit of deployment, like a microservice.
+A Function is an AWS Lambda function, it's an independent unit of deployment, like a microservice.
 It's merely code, deployed in the cloud, that is mostly used to execute one task, like in our case: list-events.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/sls-functions.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

 Inside our function you can see that we declared a few things for our Lambda to work.

 ##### AWS IAM Roles

 For allowing our Lambda functions to have fine-grained access to our AWS services, we need to define them in our serverless project.
 We did this with a seperate lambda-iam-roles.yml file which gets loaded into the serverless.yml.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/sls-iamroles.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

 ##### AWS Dynamo tables
 We define an enviroment variable, our dynamo table name, which gets further defined in the dynamodb-tables.yml.
 As you can see, our 2 tables get created here as ghelaapi-serverless-dev-ghela-events and ghelaapi-serverless-dev-ghela-jobs.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/sls-dynamo.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

 ##### AWS Lambda functions with AWS NodeJS SDK
-the handler serves like the entry point for our lambda source code, which we also define in our Serverless project.
+The handler serves like the entry point for our lambda source code, which we also define in our Serverless project.
 Below an example of such a lambda, reading data from our Dynamodb (using the env. variable from our config) and returning it to the API.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/sls-lambda.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

 ##### AWS API Gateway
-in the last part we describe what our API endpoint should look like.
+In the last part we describe what our API endpoint should look like.
 Serverless makes sure that a few services get configured:
 - your API endpoint gets created
 - configure our endpoint to use AWS IAM authentication upon calling it
 - your Lambda function gets attached to the endpoint